Azure/opendigitaltwins-building/README.md

 ```

-## Upload the models
+## Upload the models to Azure Digital Twins
-You can upload all models in your own instance of ADT by using [Model Uploader](ModelUploader).
-Follow the instructions on ModelUploader on how to upload all models in your own instance.
+You can upload this ontology into your own instance of ADT by using [Model Uploader](ModelUploader).
+Follow the instructions on ModelUploader to upload all of these models into your own instance.
 Here is [an article](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-manage-model) on how to manage models, update, retrieve, update, decommision and delete models.

 ## Visualizing the models
-Once you have uploaded these models into your Azure Digital Twins instance, you can view the model topology using [ADT Model Visualizer](AdtModelVisualizer).
+Once you have uploaded these models into your Azure Digital Twins instance, you can view the ontology using [ADT Model Visualizer](AdtModelVisualizer).
 This tool is a draft version (read-only visualizer, no edits) and we invite you to contribute to it to make it better.

 ## Validating the models
 The DTDL RealEstateCore models in this repo have already been validated.
 You don't have to validate them with the DTDL parser unless you change them.
-If you have extended the models or made changes, it's recommanded to validate the models as described by this article [Validate models](https://docs.microsoft.com/en-us/azure/digital-twins/concepts-convert-models#validate-and-upload-dtdl-models).
+If you have extended the models or made changes, it's recommended to validate the models as described by this article: [Validate models](https://docs.microsoft.com/en-us/azure/digital-twins/concepts-convert-models#validate-and-upload-dtdl-models).

 ## Extending the ontology
-This is the decision tree workflow we recommend for extending and contributing to RealEstateCore ontology.
+This is the decision tree workflow we recommend for extending and contributing to this DTDL-based RealEstateCore ontology.

 ![Extending ontology](images/OntologyExtend.JPG)